 As with Kuta, Legian is a great choice for first time travellers or those wanting to be in the heart of it all.
 However, Bali has much more to offer than this, so make sure you spend a few days elsewhere or get out on lots of day trips.

-Like Kuta there are some great Legian hotels, when visiting we stayed at the Jayakarta (pictured above), a great value for money resort.
+Like Kuta, some of the best family hotels in Bali are located in Legian, when visiting we stayed at the Jayakarta (pictured above), a great value for money resort.

 By Make Time to See the World, check her out on Facebook

 Whilst still in a central location, Seminyak is a little quieter than its neighbours Legian and Kuta.
 Whilst there is still plenty of mid-range to luxurious resorts in Seminyak, there are heaps of great affordable villas for rent here which is a great alternative to a resort.

 There are a huge variety of shops in Seminyak including some great boutique clothing stores, furniture stores and art galleries.